MainulDip/iOS-study/101-uikit-storyborad-1.md

     }
 }
 ```
-### Navigation Storyboard, Cocoa Touch, Segue and Storyboard Segue Identifier :
+### Navigation Storyboard, Cocoa Touch, Segue and Storyboard Segue Identifier | Interface Builder :
 - To perform Navigation based on storyboard design, Cocoa Touch Template can be used to make the view controller for it.
+Cocoa Touch file comes with some boilerplate uikit class and some of methods.
+Good for `interface builder` / `xib` file.
+For a blank swift file, no boilerplate is provided.

-- The newly created viewcontroller class name needs to be supplied inside storyboard's targeted scene's identity inspectory's class properties name.
+- The newly created viewController class name needs to be supplied inside storyboard's targeted scene's identity inspector's class properties name.

 - Then to create a navigation direction a segue need to be created by holding ctrl and dragging a connection handle form Storyboard's view controller to view controller.

 - After creating the segue connection, the segue connection itself needs an identifier which will be used to perform navigation suing self.performSegue form a ViewController class (btn action event usually).

 - Sending Data form controller to controller : "override func prepare(for segue: UIStoryboardSegue, sender: Any?){}" is used. and segue.destination is used to get the destination controller object itself.
 - Back Navigation:
 ```swift